 Falkenstein National Park Centre

 The HAUS ZUR WILDNIS forms the focal point of Falkenstein National Park Centre.
 The building’s unique architectural design is fascinating in its own right, though it can’t quite steal the show from the centre’s stunning views of the 1,315-metre Großer Falkenstein.
-The emerging woodland wilderness within the Bavarian Forest National Park is the main focus of the building’s exhibition.
-Genesis, growth and decay – this natural cycle is ubiquitous and tangible with all the senses here.
+In the moment there are several different exhibitions in the building, while the main exibition is replanned.
 The centre’s root gallery is a particularly memorable experience, where you can stroll through the layers of soil under the ground, getting to know the small creatures that populate the subterranean world as you go.
 Kids are guided by Schratzl, our loveable mascot, as he leads the way between the centre’s interactive exhibits and play stations.

 TIP: Do you want to visit other destinations in the National Park besides the Haus zur Wildnis?
 If so, our friendly staff at the information desk have plenty of useful tips on what to see.

 Kids’ route: Young adventurers can explore an exciting dedicated route through the exhibition specifically designed to feed young minds.
 There are a few teasing puzzles to solve along the way, and kids that succeed in unlocking the forest’s secrets can even look forward to a small surprise at the end.

 3D cinema: A varied range of films are shown on the big screen in our cinema room.
 These include a three-dimensional trip through the woodland wilderness, offering unique perspectives on the forest and National Park.